earlye/nephele/README.rst

 * ssh now supports the fantastic -J option (you'll need a recent ssh client for this to work)

 * ssh has a very limited macro capability.
-Specifically, you can do something like this:
+While it does not yet have a way to do variable substitution, you can do something like this:

 .. code-block:: config